Thermalization in asymmetric harmonic chains: Introduction

-A spontaneous question arises that whether asymmetric IIP plays a distinctive role in the thermalization problem.
-In the models mentioned above, such as those with odd-order nonlinearity, the asymmetry and nonlinearity are intertwined, so it is difficult to distinguish the effects of the two.
-Given this, we here introduce an asymmetric harmonic (AH) model, which is only asymmetric but not nonlinear (i.e., the nonlinearity means that the frequency of the motion of particles depends on the amplitude or, equivalently, the input energy \cite{Campbell2004}) to study the effect of pure asymmetry on thermalization.
-Whereafter, a quartic nonlinearity is added to the AH model to study the thermalization behavior when the asymmetry and nonlinearity are interwoven.
-In the following sections, we will first introduce the models and method in Sec.~\ref{sec2}, then give the numerical results in Sec.~\ref{sec3}.
-A summary and discussions are presented in Sec.~\ref{sec4}.
+This raises the question of whether asymmetric IIP plays a distinct role in thermalization.
+In the models discussed above, such as those with odd-order nonlinearity, the effects of asymmetry and nonlinearity are intertwined, making it challenging to separate their contributions.
+To address this, we introduce an asymmetric harmonic (AH) model, which is purely asymmetric and not nonlinear (since nonlinearity typically involves the frequency of the motion of particles depends on the amplitude or, equivalently, the input energy \citep{Campbell2004}) to investigate the influence of pure asymmetry on thermalization.
+Subsequently, we introduce quartic nonlinearity into the AH model to explore the thermalization behavior when asymmetry and nonlinearity are interwoven.
+In the following sections, we first present the models and methods in Sec.~\ref{sec2}, followed by the numerical results in Sec.~\ref{sec3}, and conclude with a summary and discussion in Sec.~\ref{sec4}.